msttim/zephyr_esp32/doc/services/logging/index.rst

 In case of modules which are multi-instance and instances are widely used across the system enabling logs will lead to flooding.
 Logger provide the tools which can be used to provide filtering on instance level rather than module level.
-In that case logging can be enabled for particular instance.
+In that case logging can be enabled for a particular instance.

-In order to use instance level filtering following steps must be performed:
+In order to use instance level filtering the following steps must be performed:

-- a pointer to specific logging structure is declared in instance structure.
+- a pointer to specific logging structure is declared in the instance structure.
   :c:macro:`LOG_INSTANCE_PTR_DECLARE` is used for that.

 .. code-block:: c